M4v3r1cX/dashdownloader/README.md

 # Dash Downloader
-Dash Downloader is a simple App to download videos from Tumblr.
+Dash Downloader is a simple Android App to download videos from Tumblr.

 # Why are you doing this?
 Every single tumblr downloader app is bloated as hell and has ads.
-I wanted to make a FOSS app that would just download stuff without much hassle.
+I wanted to make a FOSS app that would just download stuff without much hassle and without any Google libraries.

 # Usage
 - Install app